dfki-ric-underactuated-lab/skidy/README.md

 WEE = sympy.zeros(6,1)
 ```

 Define the time varying wrench on the end-effector link.
-Should be a (6,1) sympy.Matrix with symbolic variables.
+Should be a (6,1) sympy.Matrix with symbolic variables, e.g.: `sympy.Matrix([Mx,My,Mz,Fx,Fy,Fz])`.

 ---